Yaachaka/C_book_solutions/Chap13_Strings/knkcch13readme.txt

 @@@@ Exercise 13 (Section 13.4): knkcch13e13:**************************************
 Write the following function:

-	void build_index_url(const char *domain, char *index_url) ;
+	void build_index_url(const char *domain, char *index_url);

 domain points to a string containing an Internet domain, such as "knking.com".
 The function should add "http://www." to the beginning of this string and "/index.html" to the end of the string, storing the result in the string pointed to by index_url.
-(In this example, the result will be "http://www.knking.com/index.htm1".)
+(In this example, the result will be "http://www.knking.com/index.html".)
-You may assume that index_url points to a variable that is long enought to hold the resulting string.
+You may assume that index_url points to a variable that is long enough to hold the resulting string.
 Keep the function as simple as possible by having it use the strcat and strcpy functions.

 @@@@ Exercise 14 (Section 13.6): knkcch13e14:**************************************